 Don’t assume it’s just innocent teenage girls being ripped off—the internet is chock-full of horror stories written by brides-to-be who hoped to save on their wedding dress by buying a knock off design.

-When you consider that even bargain basement-priced wedding dresses are close to $1000, while more desirable designer gowns often cost upwards of $3000, it’s easy to understand the appeal of knock off designer wedding dress websites.
+When you consider that even bargain basement-priced wedding dresses are close to $1000, while more desirable designer gowns often cost upwards of $3000, it’s easy to understand the appeal of fake designer wedding dress websites.